oneillal/nci-web-project/docs/index.md

 ##### :date: _20th April 2017_
 ### :white_check_mark: Validator 2: Judgement Day
-@hanlonmk1 run our fist pass at html and css validation.
-Except for a missing _ALT_ text for our images we are in good shape.
+**@hanlonmk1** ran our first pass at html and css validation.
+Except for a few missing _ALT_ text on images we are in good shape.
 Whoohoo!
 ![](https://raw.githubusercontent.com/oneillal/nci-web-project/master/docs/validation.png)

 * * *